zai1208/Arch-Installation-Script-Dotfiles/README.md

 > [!IMPORTANT]
 > **Please, Please, Please** read the script _(or any script you find on the internet for that matter)_ before running it
+>
+> I could've embedded malware or something into this, so **PLEASE** read the script before doing anything listed here
 # Arch-Installation-Script-Dotfiles
 This is my personal Arch Installation script (it also installs my dotfiles)